chagaz/SamSpecCoEN/README.md

 Overview
 ========
 The goal of this code is to build sample-specific co-expression networks:
-All samples have the same network *structure*, but edge weights depend on the sample.
+All samples have the same network *structure*, but edge *weights* depend on the sample.
-The co-expression networks are built from Pearson's correlation between gene expressions.
-Each individual weights reflects the sample's contribution/deviation from this population-wide correlation.

-The two options are:
+To do this, we combine an existing network structure, given by a PPI network, with gene expression data.

+Edge weights reflect the sample's contribution to the population-wide correlation, its deviation from the control correlation, or whether this edge can be considered active or not.

+Related work:
-1. LIONESS [Kuijjer et al., 2015]: For a given sample, an edge-weight is the contribution of this sample to the global correlation.
+LIONESS [Kuijjer et al., 2015]: For a given sample, an edge-weight is the contribution of this sample to the global correlation.

+Propositions:
-2. For a given sample, the edge-weight is the distance of that sample to the regression line fitting the expression of both genes.
+1. REGLINE: For a given sample, the edge-weight is the distance of that sample to the regression line fitting the expression of both genes.
 This quantifies how much this sample deviates from the population-wide behaviour.

-We also use ideas from [Zhang and Horvath, 2005] to build the global (population-wide) network, i.e. that a co-expression network should be approximately scale-free.
+Data:
 This code is meant to be used on the ACES gene expression data [Staiger et al., 2013].

+Evaliation:
+While one of the goals here is to use network-specific algorithms, at first we want to see whether we can build edge weights that are at least as expressive as node weights (that is to say, gene expression levels).
+We quantify this by cross-validated performance of a L1-regularized logistic regression trained on these weights.

 Requirements
 ============